AGILESCIENCE/Agilepy/docs/source/manual/advanced_configuration.rst

     :header: "Option", "Type", "Default", "Required", "Description"
     :widths: 20, 20, 20, 20, 100

-    minimizertype, string, Minuit, No, "Use Minuit if position is free" minimizeralg, string, Migrad, No, ""
+    minimizertype, string, Minuit, No, "Use Minuit if position is free.
+For other values see below." minimizeralg, string, Migrad, No, "For other values see below." minimizerdefstrategy, int, 2, No, "Default 2 for Minuit.
+For other values see below." mindefaulttolerance, float, 0.01, No, "See below."
-    minimizerdefstrategy, int, 2, No, "Default 2 for Minuit" mindefaulttolerance, float, 0.01, No, ""
+    integratortype, int, 1, No, "
-    integratortype, int, 1, No, "| 1 gauss
+    | 1 gauss
     | 2 gaussht
     | 3 gausslefevre
     | 4 gausslefevreht"

-    contourpoints, int, 40, No, "Number of points to determine the contour (0-400)"
+    contourpoints, int, 40, No, "Number of points to determine the contour (0-400)."

  | **minimizertype** = Minuit (library libMinuit).
 Old version of Minuit, based on the TMinuit class.
 The list of possible algorithms (**minimizeralg**) are: